Frequently Asked Questions

 Registration is offered online through Clemson's Marketplace.
 Add the Carolina Yards online course to your "cart" and check out by filling in all of the required information.
+Please note that demographic information is used solely for demonstrating compliance with civil rights law.
 The online registration is a secure site.
+Depending on your browser, some required fields may appear off the screen.
+Using the tab button to move from one field to the next instead of your mouse will ensure you don't skip any fields.

 With registration you will receive: